 Pathology - Dermatopathology Fellowship

-The Harvard Dermatopathology Program, ACGME accredited to train residents and fellows in dermatopathology, draws on these facilities: Beth Israel Deaconess Medical Center, Brigham and Women’s Hospital, Children’s Hospital Boston, MGH.
+The Harvard Medical School Dermatopathology program is ACGME accredited for training residents and fellows in dermatopathology.
+Affiliated institutions include Beth Israel Deaconess Medical Center, the Brigham and Women's Hospital, and the Children's Hospital Boston, and Massachusetts General Hospital.

 Additionally, fellows take required training in basic dermatopathology, dermatoimmunopathology, immunofluorescence, microbiology/ mycology, tissue processing for both routine and specialized microscopy, diagnostic electron microscopy, immunocytochemistry, and laboratory management.
 Clinical and basic research are conducted throughout the program.
 Residents and fellows have the opportunity to attend varied clinical and pathological diagnostic conferences, and teach in the training programs offered to students, residents, and postgraduates.

 Types and Numbers of Appointments

 Three dermatopathology fellowship positions are available.
 Fellowships in research are also available with staff at the various institutions of Harvard Medical School.

 Applicants must be Board-certified or eligible for certification in Pathology or Dermatology and have a full Massachusetts license prior to starting the fellowship, and, if an international medical graduate, have a valid ECFMG certificate and visa.